 There are several biblical accounts of the Spirit of the Lord coming upon Samson.
 One is found in Judges 14:19, which states, “Then the Spirit of the Lord came upon him [Samson] mightily. . . .”
 Another account, found in Judges 15:14b, likewise says, “Then the Spirit of the Lord came mightily upon him [Samson]. . . .”
 The use of the term mightily suggests that, at those specific times, Samson was filled with the Holy Spirit.
 However, despite apparently being filled by the Holy Spirit on those occasions, the manner in which Samson generally conducted his life gave little, if any, evidence of holiness.

-There are also at least a couple of scripture passages that indicate the Holy Spirit came upon King Saul.
+There are also at least a couple of scriptures which indicate that the Holy Spirit came upon King Saul.
 1 Samuel 10:10b says, “[T]hen the Spirit of God came upon him [Saul], and he prophesied among them.”
 Similarly, 1 Samuel 11:6a states, “Then the Spirit of God came upon Saul. . . .”
-Note that the first passage says that Saul prophesied.
+Note that the first scripture says that Saul prophesied.
 Prophecy is one of the gifts of the Holy Spirit that is often associated with a person who is filled with the Holy Spirit.
 [For a discussion of the gifts of the Holy Spirit, click on “Gifts of the Holy Spirit.”]

 Why Should We Want to Be Holy?